 MT is rapidly changing and evolving, but as the software becomes more accurate and reliable, some indisputable benefits have emerged.
-While MT isn’t right for every translation scenario — and has not reached the point where it can completely replace human translation — it speeds up translation and cuts translation costs.
+While MT isn’t right for every translation scenario — and has not reached the point where it can completely replace human translation — it offers a meaningful opportunity to speed up translation and reduce translation costs.

-That being said, you’re almost always sacrificing considerable quality for those faster speeds and turnaround times.
+That being said, you’re almost always sacrificing considerable quality for those faster speeds and turnaround times, with MT alone.
 Translations will be largely understandable, but they won’t be precise or professional.
-Without post-editing, a native speaker would find the translated text rough and, most likely, bothersome to read.
+Without a native speaker spending more time on the output, most readers would find the translated text rough and, most likely, awkward or “computer"-sounding to read.

 Adding in a human review of some sort is referred to as “post editing”.
 Post editing takes the “raw” MT output and improves flow, voice, tone, and style.
 While post editing adds cost and time, it still can be much more cost effective than “full human” or “human only" translation (typically about 30% more cost and time effective).